vtabary/scenarii/README.md

 - Reports are generated from the results
 - All scenarios are listed and can be viewed at once
 - Filter the list of scenarios
+- The scenarios can be exported into a CSV File

 ## CSV details

-The CSV file must, at least, have the following columns:
+The CSV file must, at least, have the following columns, serapated by a semicolon:

 - A **unique identifier** to identify each scenario
 - A **message** to describe the scenario